stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 *GitHub Packages* is a Maven compatible repository accessible outside of GitHub.
 Artifacts can be downloaded using Maven or directly through the GitHub web interface.
 There is no REST API available to search *GitHub Packages* so this article walks through the URLs exposed for Maven which can be used to create an API with only HTTP commands.
-The URLs to browse packages and download files will be covered, as well as steps to more effectivily use the free tier for private repositories.
+The URLs to browse packages and download files will be covered, as well as steps to more effectively use the free tier for private repositories.

 {% include table-of-contents.html height="200px" %}